Anatomy Of Cerebellum And 4th Ventricle Question And Answers

 • Cerebellum External Features Fissures: Consist of three well-marked fissures

-1. The horizontal fissure which marks the junction between the superior and inferior surfaces of the cerebellum.
-It runs along lateral and posterior margins of the cerebellum
+1. The horizontal fissure marks the junction between the superior and inferior surfaces of the cerebellum.
+It runs along the lateral and posterior margins of the cerebellum

-3. The V shaped fissure prima divides cerebellum to anterior and posterior lobes and cuts the superior vermis at the junction of anterior two third and posterior one-third.
+3. The V-shaped fissure prima divides the cerebellum to anterior and posterior lobes and cuts the superior vermis at the junction of anterior two-thirds and posterior one-third.

 Cerebellum Subdivisions